 Our guidance covers the entire internal audit profession and has been specifically categorised to meet the needs of internal auditors at various stages in their career.
 Using the information provided, internal auditors will have a clear understanding of what’s expected of them at newly qualified, practitioner and HIA level and be able to tangibly apply the knowledge they’ve gained.

-Below is a list of newly published or updated guidance for you to read and put into practice.
+Below is a list of newly published or updated guidance and blog content for you to read and put into practice.

 As a trainee/newly qualified internal auditor, it's important that you build on the knowledge you've gained whilst studying in the practical, hands-on world of internal audit.
 The knowledge, skills and behaviours you require start with understanding the essentials like: how to document a process, identify a control, build strong interpersonal skills, and whether or not a control is designed appropriately.